mich2k/Harvest-Easy/README.md

 `sudo bash build_and_run.sh`

-Now the container is up & running, you will be able to browse into
+Now the container is hopefully up & running, hence you will be able to browse into

 `http://127.0.0.1:5000/`

-and evaluate if is running & upgraded according the new codebase
+and evaluate if is actually running & upgraded according the new codebase

 Now if you already have all requirements in your local host (or in your local venv) you can test your code with